282159468/zw/src/JavaScript/React 对象池.md

 var standardReleaser = function(instance) {
   var Klass = this;
   !(instance instanceof Klass)
-    ? process.env.NODE_ENV !== "production"
+    ? process.env.NODE_ENV !== 'production'
       ? invariant(
           false,
-          "Trying to release an instance into a pool of a different type."
+          'Trying to release an instance into a pool of a different type.', )
-        )
-      : _prodInvariant("25")
+      : _prodInvariant('25')
     : void 0;
   instance.destructor();
   if (Klass.instancePool.length < Klass.poolSize) {